Place/Event: The Iowa State Capitol

-There is a lot going on, lots of lobbyist, lots tour groups, even foreign tourist, but this is our working government whom we voted for!!!
+There is a lot going on, lots of lobbyist, lots of tour groups, even foreign tourist, but this is our working government whom we voted for!
 Find Your Legislator Here

 - Decided to chat with either the House or the Senate

 - At the bottom of the steps leading to the doors of the chamber is a small desk/table – Find this.

 - Fill out a little slip of paper with your info and the legislator you want to visit with.
 The doorman or a page can help you.

 - Hand the slip to the doorman and then wait for them to deliver your message.